techthiyanes/tutorials-5/README.md

 as you install and try Runhouse for the first time.
 Your first impressions, pain points, and highlights are very valuable to us.

-## 🚨 Caution: This is an Unstable Private Preview 🚨
+## 🚨 Caution: This is an Unstable Alpha 🚨

 Runhouse is heavily under development and unstable.
 We are quite a ways away from having our first stable release.
 We are sharing